platformio/platformio-docs/projectconf.rst

 * ``debug_load_cmd = preload`` - some embedded devices have locked Flash
   Memory (a few Freescale Kinetis and NXP LPC boards).
-In this case, firmware loading using debugging client is disabled. ``preload`` command instructs :ref:`core` to load program/firmware using development platform "upload" method (via bootloader, media disk, etc)
+In this case, firmware loading using debugging client is disabled. ``preload`` command instructs :ref:`piocore` to load program/firmware using development platform "upload" method (via bootloader, media disk, etc)
 * ``debug_load_cmd =`` - (empty value), disables program loading at all.